qyber-black/Code-MRSNet/README.md

 ./mrsnet.py quantify -d DATASET -m MODEL
 ```
 DATASET is either a joblib file or a folder with dicom spectra.
 The MODEL is the
 folder with the trained tensorflow model.
+Results are stored in the data folder
+specified, as csv file.
+If there is a `concentrations.json` file at the top-level
+in the data folder, this is assumed to contain the ground truth and quantification
+results are compared to it.

 The code will attempt to analyse all of the spectra contained in the provided
 directory.
 There are a couple of caveats to enable this to work correctly: